Qin99113/22fall_infsci2710_project/README.md

-# Shopping Cart
+# Database System for E-Commerce
-A simple E-commerce website using Flask.
+A complete E-commerce website using Flask.

+## Introduction ##
+Please open '2710ProjectReport 2.0'

 ## Dependencies ##
 1. Python3
 2. Flask
-3. Sqlite
+3. Mysql

 ## How to run ##
 1. Run main.py